teviet/lofasmio/formats.md

-where _dim1_ through _dimN_ are positive decimal integers in ordinary ASCII text specifying the lengths of each array dimension (their product not not to exceed the maximum value of a 64-bit signed integer, or 9223372036854775807), and _encoding_ is an ASCII string specifying the method of representing the bit data (see below), followed immediately by a newline `\n` character.
+where _dim1_ through _dimN_ are positive decimal integers in ordinary ASCII text specifying the lengths of each array dimension (their product not to exceed the maximum value of a 64-bit signed integer, or 9223372036854775807), and _encoding_ is an ASCII string specifying the method of representing the bit data (see below), followed immediately by a newline `\n` character.
 The encoded data begins on the byte immediately following the newline.

 The metadata line may be preceded by zero or more lines of comments, where each comment line begins with an ASCII `%` character.
 Comments